Ed Hawkins (climatologist): Career and research

 Hawkins was a contributing author for the IPCC Fifth Assessment Report (2014) and was a lead author for the IPCC Sixth Assessment Report in 2021.

 On 9 May 2016, Hawkins published his climate spiral data visualization graphic, which was widely reported as having gone viral.
 The climate spiral was widely praised, Jason Samenow writing in The Washington Post that the spiral graph was "the most compelling global warming visualization ever made".

 On 22 May 2018, Hawkins published his warming stripes data visualization graphic, which has been used by meteorologists in Climate Central's annual #MetsUnite campaign to raise public awareness of global warming during broadcasts on the summer solstice.
-Hawkins' similar #ShowYourStripes initiative, in which the public could freely download and share graphics customized to specific countries or localities, was launched on 17 June 2019.
-The warming stripes graphic is used in the logo of the U.S. House Select Committee on the Climate Crisis from 2019 onwards.
+Similarly, on 17 June 2019, Hawkins launched the #ShowYourStripes initiative—in which the public could freely download and share graphics customized to specific countries or localities—which was supported by the World Meteorological Organization, Climate Central, and Climate Without Borders.
+The graphic became displayed in numerous public spaces such as Times Square and White Cliffs of Dover, in a US House committee logo, and in a MoMA art museum exhibit.

 Honours and awards

 Hawkins' climate spiral design was on the shortlist for the Kantar Information is Beautiful Awards 2016, the design having been featured in the opening ceremony of the August 2016 Summer Olympics in Rio de Janeiro.

-Hawkins was awarded the Royal Meteorological Society’s Climate Science Communication Prize in 2017.
+Hawkins was awarded the Royal Meteorological Society's Climate Science Communication Prize in 2017.

 In 2018, Hawkins was awarded the Kavli Medal by the Royal Society "for significant contributions to understanding and quantifying natural climate variability and long-term climate change, and for actively communicating climate science and its various implications with broad audiences".

 In July 2019, Hawkins was included in the Climate Home News list of ten climate influencers.

 Hawkins was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours "For services to Climate Science and to Science Communication".

-In June 2021, Hawkins was named in The Sunday Times "Green Power List" which profiled twenty environmentalists in the UK who are "minds engaging with the world’s biggest problem".
+In June 2021, Hawkins was named in The Sunday Times "Green Power List" which profiled twenty environmentalists in the UK who are "minds engaging with the world's biggest problem".

+In May 2024, Hawkins received the Royal Geographical Society's Geographical Engagement Award for his work in developing warming stripes.

+In 2025, he was made an honorary fellow of Trinity College Dublin.